appium/appium/docs/en/writing-running-appium/tutorial/swipe/android-simple.md

 ## Android 'UIScrollable' swipe: Simple example

-UIScrollable is powerful Android class that searching elements in scrollable layout.
-In most cases you should use "scrollIntoView" class which performs scroll action until needed element will be found on screen.
+UIScrollable is a powerful Android class that performs element lookups in scrollable layouts.
+In most cases you should use "scrollIntoView" class which performs scroll action until the destination element is found on the screen.

 Android developer
 [documentation](https://developer.android.com/reference/androidx/test/uiautomator/UiScrollable)
 for UIScrollable.

-We can use it with following:
+We can use UIScrollable swipe in following cases:
-- elements in list (e.g. country list)
+- search elements in a list (e.g. country list)
-- any element outside screen (e.g. input field, text or button)
+- search elements outside of the screen (e.g. input field, text or button)

-ScrollIntoView has UiSelector, as search criteria input, that allows you to find elements by:
+ScrollIntoView has UiSelector as search criteria input that allows you to find elements by:
 - by text (exact, contains, match, starts with or regex)
 - id (exact or regex)
-- some other methods (less used) see in Android developer documentation
+- some other methods (rarely used) see in Android developer documentation
-- combination of available search methods
+- a combination of available search methods

 Android developer
 [documentation](https://developer.android.com/reference/androidx/test/uiautomator/UiSelector)
 for UiSelector.

-With simple example we assume that we have one scrolling view and scroll direction from bottom to top screen.
+In a simple example we assume that we have one scrolling view and scroll direction from the bottom to the top of the screen.

 ![android-simple](images/android-simple.png)